North Carolina: e-Prescribing of Controlled Substances

 The Practice Fusion EHR provides advanced electronic prescribing capabilities, including electronic prescribing of controlled substances (EPCS*).

-Practice Fusion: Using an Electronic Health Record (EHR) to meet North Carolina state mandates for certified e-prescribing for controlled substances (EPCS).
+Practice Fusion: Using an EHR system to meet North Carolina state mandates for certified EPCS.
 EPCS allows you to:

 - e-Prescribe scheduled drugs right from the Practice Fusion EHR